Research Study: Link-Worthy Blog Posts vs. Posts That Don’t Attract Editorial Links

 What makes one blog post attract many editorial links, while another blog post by the same author on the same website is ignored?

 There are many variables involved an writing content to attract links isn’t formulaic–but there are principles we can use.
 There have been several studies performed to identify the common characteristics among content pieces that attract a high number of editorial backlinks.
+Look for the new agency in Denver to have an idea on effective marketing strategies.
 I just completed a small research study to gain more insight into this challenging but essential area of SEO and marketing.
 The goals of this study were to:

 - Let readers (not marketers) provide insight into what makes a piece of content linkable.